Tonadeleon/Regression-Projects/README.md

 This is a compilation of my most recent works with regression models.

-Feel free to check out my md files, as they allow you to see my code and visualizations while glimpsing at my analyses.
-If you are curious to see the actual HTML format which is way better, feel free to reach out!
+Each folder has two main Files: A simple file with a link to the HTML versions of my analyses hosted online, and MD files to see in Github.
+For a better experience Feel free to check out the HTML Versions (Better Formatting).
+My md files, will allow you to glimpse at my analyses, but the rendering is not that good (Looks funky).

 1.- Spotify Regression:
         My Favorite project.
 I worked with raw data gathered from Spotify's API to make a significant regression model that predicts an Artist         daily Streams (Leading to daily earnings) with multiple variables.
 Validated with 95% confidence R^2